fachwerk-dev/lib/docs/get-started/vitepress.md

 });
 ```

-You can now start to use Fachwerk components, utility functions, and state in Vitepress documents.
+You can now use Fachwerk components, utility functions, and state in Vitepress documents.